lazanasAle/custom-linux-kernel-scheduler_project/README.md

 cp -r custom-linux-kernel-scheduler_project/customized-kernel/* linux-6.14.8/
 ```

-3. Configure and Build the Kernels
+3. Configure and Build the Kernel

 Run the following commands to configure and build the kernel with the new scheduler: